I am a Mdewakanton Dakota rights activist with several

 of alcohol throughout

-our nation, where a multitude of American Indians are suffering from a - largely Catholic influenced -
+our nation, where a multitude of Native Americans suffering from a - largely Catholic influenced -

 genocidal alcohol